 Public Shoot Day

-The portion of the range that is open to the public consists of 20 covered firing points with concrete benches, and target stands at various distances from 50 feet to 200 meters; 1 firing point with pistol silhouette targets (at 50 and 100 meters); and one Trap field.
+The portion of the range that is open to the public consists of 20 covered firing points with concrete benches, and target stands at various distances from 50 feet to 200 yards.
+One firing point with pistol silhouette targets (at 50 and 100 yards).
 Target frames are available at the range, but participants must bring their ammunition, targets and staple gun.

-Trap is $4.00 per round.
-The Trap field opens at 9:00 AM There is parking behind the covered firing line.
-Picnic tables and restrooms are on the range grounds for the convenience of the shooters.
+There is parking behind the covered firing line.
+Picnic tables and restrooms are available for the convenience of the shooters.

 Please note the following:

-- A Rangemaster must be present at all times.
+A Shoot Chair and/or Range Safety Officer (RSO) must be present at all times.

-- Open Bolt Indicators are required on all rifles and handguns, except black powder firearms.
+Open Bolt Indicators / chamber flags are required on all rifles and handguns, except black powder and break action long guns.

 A note from the Shoot Chair:

 On Public Shoot Day we pride ourselves on safety and accommodating shooters at various levels of familiarization with firearms.
-We have enough Safety Officers on hand to allow optimum safety as well as help out those new to shooting.
-It is possible to have an NRA approved Safety officer help you with your shooting enabling you to feel more comfortable operating your firearm and being safe with it, so feel free to ask for help.
-It is recommended that you arrive just before the hour as on the hour we have we cease fire.
-The cease-fires are coordinated with the trap shooters so as we approach the hour I keep my eye on the trap shooting so I may call the cease-fire right after they have finished their round of trap.
-If you arrive just after the hour, you may have to wait almost an hour for the next cease fire.
+We try to have enough Range Safety Officers (RSO) on hand to allow optimum safety as well as help out those new to shooting.
+If possible, we are happy to have an NRA certified Range Safety Officer or Instructor help you with your shooting.
+Feel free to ask for help.
+It is recommended that you arrive before the hour as on the hour there is a line break.
+The line breaks are coordinated with the trap shooters at the top of the hour.
+If you arrive just after the hour, you may have to wait almost an hour for the next line break.

-If you plan on coming early, please come early enough to do paperwork and have targets out by 9:00.
-It is not fair to keep those ready at 9:00 from shooting at 9:00 for the people who flow in between 9:00 and 10:00.
-We start shooting at 9:00 and the next cease-fire is around 10:00.
-We have 20 benches available for shooting on our covered firing line
+If you plan on coming early, please come early enough to complete or turn in the paperwork and have targets out by 9:00.
+It is not fair to keep those ready at 9:00 from shooting on time waiting for the people who flow in between 9:00 and 10:00.
+We start shooting at 9:00 and the next line break is around 10:00.
+We have 20 benches available for shooting on our covered firing line.

 Things you should bring:

 Firearms, ammunition, eye protection, ear protection, targets, $10.00 per guest shooter, hydrating drinks and any accessories or gun cleaning supplies you may want to use.
-Open bolt indicators for your firearms if you have them, if not we will loan them to you.
-Should you arrive without eye or ear protection, we will sell you those for $3.00 and $1.00 for ear protection.
-Eye and ear protection must be worn by all on the line when we are not in a cease-fire.
+Open bolt indicators (chamber flags) for your firearms if you have them, if not we will loan them to you.
+Should you arrive without eye or ear protection, we will sell you those for $3.00 for eye protection and $1.00 for ear protection.
+Eye and ear protection must be worn by all on the line when we are not in a line break.

-Only Ca legal firearms and accessories are allowed, and you are not allowed to shoot steel projectiles due to fire danger.
+Only California legal firearms and accessories are allowed, and you are not allowed to shoot steel projectiles due to fire danger.
 We do not allow the shooting of things such as glass, cinderblocks or cans.
 You may bring rolling and spinning targets and use those.
 Steel spinning targets must be placed far enough away to be safe.
-You may shoot trap on the trap field for $4.00 per round after paying the $10.00 fee.
-Shotguns may only be used off the trap field as long as you are shooting slugs as we do not want to subject our target frames to buck or birdshot.
+Shotguns may only be used as long as you are shooting slugs.
+We do not want to subject our target frames to buck or birdshot.
 You may shoot buck or birdshot at empty milk jugs we have available on the main range.

-On Public Shoot day we pride ourselves on being as helpful as possible.
+On Public Shoot Day we pride ourselves on being as helpful as possible.
 Our hours are 9:00 until 4:00.
-Please do not arrive any later than 2:45 as it takes time to get set up and this will put you here before the last cease-fire to get paperwork done and targets out for the remaining hour of guest shooting.
-Our gate is open during Public Shoot until the event is over and all guest shooters have left our facility then I lock it myself.
+Please do not arrive any later than 2:45 as it takes time to get set up and this will put you here before the last line break to get paperwork done and targets out for the remaining hour of guest shooting.
+Our gate is open during Public Shoot until the event is over and all guest shooters have left our facility then we lock it.

-Once a cease-fire is called it is requested you clear your firearm of ammunition and magazine and use an open bolt indicator to show an empty chamber.
-It is then asked you step behind the red line as our Safety officers confirm all firearms are clear.
+Once a line break is called you must clear your firearm of ammunition and magazine and install a chamber flag to show an empty chamber.
+Then you must step behind the red line as our Safety officers confirm all firearms are clear.
 Once the Rangemaster has been notified by all RSO's that the line is clear, we will announce the range is safe, and you may go down range to deal with targets.
-There is absolutely no handling of firearms during a cease-fire, you are either downrange in the dirt or behind the red line.
+There is absolutely no handling of firearms or ammunition during a line break or cease-fire, you are either downrange in the dirt or behind the red line.
 Remaining behind the red line shows all that you are away from the firearms on the benches.
-I watch the benches very closely during cease-fires, and anyone near a bench will be asked to get behind the red line, should they approach the bench.
-If you wish to leave around, cease-fire tells your RSO and get your firearms from the line and into cases if you have them.
+We watch the benches very closely during line breaks, and anyone near a bench will be told to get behind the red line, should they approach the bench.
+If you wish to leave during a line break, ask your RSO and get your firearms from the line and into cases if you have them.
 This allows the RSO to know what is going on and we can allow you time to pack up a bit before we call the range safe and allow shooters to go down range.
 Anyone at any time may call a cease-fire if they see danger down range and is encouraged to do so.
 In such a case we lay down firearms and get behind the red line.